IzaanQaiser/thinkback-ai-google-adk-hackathon/readme.md

 2. more to follow

 ## License
 This project is proprietary.
-Code is shared only for hackathon judging purposes.
+This repository is provided solely for evaluation as part of the Google ADK Hackathon.
+It is not open source.
+See LICENSE for details.
 All rights reserved by thinkback.ai.